 Besides, SoloSettle uses the proper legal language to protect your rights.
 Once you reach a settlement agreement, the app takes care of the documentation.
 It also safeguards your sensitive financial information, preventing debt collectors from overcharging you or doing other sketchy things with your money.

 Below is a review from a real SoloSettle customer:

 “I'm very thankful for SoloSettle..
 Having a third party negotiate the settlement was instrumental in resolving this case and saved me from two giant headaches: 1) I didn't have to deal with the plaintiff's lawyer and 2) I didn't have to go to court.
 I also love that the payment was processed through SoloSettle.
 I was nervous about sharing my personal financial data with the other side, but SoloSettle protected that for me.
 I hope I never get sued again, but if I do, I would use SoloSettle again in a heartbeat.

 SoloSettle really saved me a ton of time and heartburn and kept me from having to be my own lawyer in court.”

-Additionally, the Federal Trade Commission has recently amended the Telemarketing Sales Rule to expand debt settlement regulations to all debt relief organizations and companies.
-All 50 states, including Maine, are governed by this Rule as it relates to debt settlement practice.
+In addition to Maryland’s state laws, the Federal Trade Commission has recently amended the Telemarketing Sales Rule to expand debt settlement regulations to all debt relief organizations and companies.
+All 50 states, including Maryland, are governed by this Rule as it relates to debt settlement practice.